helq/blag/src/blog/about.md

 As I am an imperfect **real** human, and not an spider, I make many mistakes of many kinds and usually I’m not able to detect them on time.
-So, please, don’t hesitate to write to me if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical or science fictional mistakes.
+So, please, don't hesitate to write to me if you find any grammatical, typographical, computational, mathematical, logical, illogical, physical or science fictional mistakes.
 I thank you with all my guts!
 But please don’t if you are a panda or a koala, because I don’t like how all humans treat you.
 It seems as if they